 Mali is a culturally and historically rich country in the heart of West Africa, yet remains one of the poorest countries in the world.* Mali also has one of the lowest literacy rates, especially among girls.
 We hope to help change that, one school at a time.

-We have chosen to build our model school in one particular village because of a longstanding relationship with the community and knowledge of the tremendous need.
+We have chosen to build our model school in one particular village because of a longstanding relationship with the community and knowledge of the tremendous need there.

 Most of us grew up being read to by parents and grandparents until we could read ourselves.
 In Mali, very few children’s parents are literate and only a minority of children currently have the opportunity to attend school where they can learn to read.

 The biggest inhibitor to children attending school in rural areas is distance.
-In the case of our first school, the nearest school was nearly 4.5 miles away.
-Without a bicycle, the distance is too great for small children to walk.
 In agrarian communities, families rely on the help of their children to survive.
 Thus, the further the children must travel to school, the longer they are away from home and this imposes added hardship to the family.
+In the case of our model school, the nearest school was nearly 4.5 miles away.
+Without a bicycle, the distance was too great for small children to walk.

 For those of us privileged to have received an education, it is difficult to imagine life without schooling and without books.
 It is our mission to give the children of Mali the same opportunity we’ve had -- a chance to expand their minds and create greater opportunity in their lives.